ekorchmar/FENCI/README.md

+VERSION: 0.2

 This is a working technical demo version of a game I'm still developing.
 Bugreports and suggestions are welcome.

 This demo features:

-- 8 weapon classes with innumerable randomly generated items
+- 9 weapon classes with innumerable randomly generated items

 - 4 playable Arena-style levels with increasing enemy stats, aggression and loot quality